oceanprotocol-archive/predict-eth/challenges/main4.md

 ### 0.2 Criteria to win

 The winner = whoever has lowest prediction error.
 That's all.

 To be eligible, competitors must produce the outcomes that this README guides.
 This includes:
 - Creating an Ocean data NFT
 - On the data NFT, setting a value correctly: correct field label, correct # predictions, prediction values following correct formatting, predictions encrypted with proper encoding on judges' public key
+- On the data NFT, setting email address (your email, or the given default)
 - Data NFT transfered to Ocean judges before the deadline
-- All on Mumbai network, not another network
+- On Mumbai network, not another network

 The following are _not_ criteria:
 - Feedback.
 You can give feedback here (FIXME) and we appreciate it!
 However, it does not count towards winning.